seun829/HalluDetector/README.md

 Analyze hallucination frequency, severity, and topic sensitivity.

-Use a model using Pytorch to graph patterns in Jupityer Notebook.
+Identify keywords that the AI tends to mess up on and use a Pytorch model to extract important features, then graph results.

 ## Future Work:
 Automating hallucination detection using uncertainty estimation or output features.